erymuzuan/rx/source/web/web.sph/docs/EntityOperation.md

 </tbody></table>

-##Overview

-`EntityDefinition` is like a class in object oriented world, as such there are 2 things an object has

-1. Attributes - set of properties that define an object
-2. Operations -  set of method or function than an object can invoke

-Attributes is defined by the schema designer, where you can design your object in a hierachical manner.
-SPH call this `Member` [see more](Member.html)
+Attributes is defined by the schema designer, where you can design your object in a hierachical manner. `Rx Developer' call this `Member` [see more](Member.html)

-SPH also allows you to creates a set of operations to your entity definition by means of `EntityOperation`, this is available from `EntityDefinition` designer.
+`Rx Developer' also allows you to creates a set of operations to your entity definition by means of `EntityOperation`, this is available from `EntityDefinition` designer.
 ![EntityOperation](http://i.imgur.com/PD4IAz9.png).
 You can click `+Operation` to add a new operation.